arnadillo/sf-film-locations-frontend/README.md

 ```
 Compiled successfully!

-You can now view veerum-challenge-frontend in the browser.
+You can now view sf-film-locations-frontend in the browser.

   Local:            http://localhost:3000/
   On Your Network:  http://<ip-address>:3000/